New Legislation Positions Indiana at the Forefront of Immigration Enforcement

 SB 76 makes the following changes:

-• Prohibits employers from knowingly hiring illegal aliens and imposes civil penalties for violations.
+• Prohibits employers from knowingly hiring illegal aliens and authorizes injunctive relief and the temporary or permanent suspension of business licenses for violations.

-• Provides that employers are not in violation of the law if they engage in “reasonable diligence,” defined as using E-Verify or engaging in diligence as may be prescribed by the attorney general consistent with industry best standards for confirming work authorization.
+• Provides that employers are not in violation of the law if they engage in “reasonable diligence,” defined as:

 • Authorizes the state attorney general to sue employers for violating the law within the previous 3 years, and to seek an injunction or other relief.